FundamentalFrequency/LMN-3-Build-Guide/README.md

 ```
 $ wget https://github.com/FundamentalFrequency/LMN-3-DAW/releases/download/v0.1.1/LMN-3-aarch64-linux-gnu.zip
 ```
 The URL used above is version 0.1.1 for the aarch64 application.
-If you are using a different version you can find it [here](https://github.com/FundamentalFrequency/LMN-3-DAW/releases).
+You can find releases for all available versions [here](https://github.com/FundamentalFrequency/LMN-3-DAW/releases).
+Each release contains a zip file for multiple architectures, so please make sure you download the zip file for the architecture you require.

 After downloading, unzip the archive.